-This week's 'Friendship Group' cognitive stimulation therapy session focuses on 'The Garden' and all things in it, because April is 'National Gardening Month' and 26th April - 2nd May is 'National Gardening Week'.
+This week's 'Friendship Group' cognitive stimulation therapy session focuses on 'The Garden' and all things in it, because April was 'National Gardening Month' and 1st - 7th May is 'National Gardening Week'.

 To facilitate and illustrate the session, we printed off some images of gardeners and gardens (and related things) for the tables and when we came to a discussion point including the person, place or thing asked members to locate the image and hold it up.
 We included some local parks that members would recognise.